adus/portal-documentation/_documents/segmentcalc.md

 ---
 title: "Raw Travel Time"
 ---
-The _/traveltime/api/segmentcalc_ endpoint returns all the individual (non-aggregated) travel time calculations in one ore more segments (each of which is defined as a route between a set of starting coordinates and a set of ending coordinates).
-The segment or segments returned are specified by passing the `segment_id` parameter, which takes an integer.
+The _/traveltime/api/segmentcalc_ endpoint returns all the individual (non-aggregated) travel time calculations in one or more segments (each of which is defined as a route between a set of starting coordinates and a set of ending coordinates).
+The segment, or segments, returned are specified by passing the `segment_id` parameter, which takes an integer.
 The valid segment IDs for this endpoint can be found in the data returned by a call to the [_seginventory_]({{ site.url }}{{ site.baseurl }}/documents/seginventory/) endpoint.

 Due to the quantity of data available, API calls to this endpoint must be constrained within a date range through the use of the `start_date` and `end_date` parameters in order to reliably return any data.

 This endpoint returns data in JSON format by default.
-An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Raw Travel Time_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Travel Time Data dropdown menu on the downloads page.
+An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Raw Travel Time_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Travel Time Data dropdown menu on the Downloads page.

 ## Parameters
 Segment Calc takes the following parameters: